 In 1972, ethology professor Erich Klinghammer received a pair of wolves, siblings Cassie and Koko, from the Brookfield Zoo in Chicago.
-His goal was to learn about wolves’ behavior and communication by observing their interactions.
-He modeled his work after that of Konrad Lorenz, who had previously socialized various species of birds and mammals and then observed their interaction with each other and their environment.
+He aimed to learn about wolves’ behavior and communication by observing their interactions.
+He modeled his work after Konrad Lorenz, who had previously socialized various species of birds and mammals and then observed their interaction with each other and their environment.
 Dr. Klinghammer’s goal was to create a wolf ‘Ethogram’, a wolf-to-human dictionary of behaviors.

 New species and more wolves arrived at Wolf Park.
 Bison Sierra and Teton were donated from the Columbian Park Zoo.
 As the bison herd grew, researchers were able to observe the interaction between the bison and wolves through a controlled program in which healthy bison proved fully capable of drive away predators.

 Livestock guard dogs and sheep were brought to the park thanks to Dr. Raymond Coppinger, a professor who encouraged farmers to use dogs as livestock protection rather than eliminating predators.
 Wolf Park’s flock of sheep and guard dogs provided an educational model for visitors of ways to co-exist with large carnivores.

 Foxes and coyotes were also added to the Park population so visitors could see the differences in several canid species.
 An unexpected arrival was Ericha, a goat donated as wolf food who turned out to be perfectly healthy.
 Ericha made a name for herself harassing volunteers, visitors, and dogs.

 Photographer Monty Sloan arrived in 1988 to take a few photos.
 He stayed on to become a knowledgeable animal handler and world-renowned wolf photographer.